microsoft/typespec/packages/website/src/docs/extending-cadl/create-decorators.md

 ## Decorator target

-The first parameter of the decorator is the cadl type(s) the decorator can be applied one.
+The first parameter of the decorator represents the cadl type(s) that the decorator can be applied on.

 You can specify multiple potential target type using an `union expression`